 Many battles have been fought with legal counsel and legal interpretations, and the OFAH has been at the centre of many over the years.
 That experience has shown us that the war is only won with overwhelming majority of public opinion, as well as broader political buy-in that gets past the partisan nature of party politics.
 The dialogue it takes to achieve a broader social understanding and acceptance of firearms is where the OFAH believes we play the strongest role in representing gun owners.
 For our long-term firearms future, the court of public opinion will be just as important as the courts themselves.
 And the current dialogue has clearly shown us that we have a long way to go, even within the firearms community itself.
 Changing perceptions will require dedicated and strong public education and political advocacy from the OFAH.

-We are not suggesting that the legal route that national firearms organizations are now on is wrong; in fact, we wish them well.
+Our decision to not formally launch a judicial review does not suggest that the legal route that other groups are now on is wrong; in fact, we wish them well.
 There is greater strength in looking at and approaching an issue from multiple different angles.
 We are all heading in the same direction and there is nothing wrong with different groups taking different paths to get there.
 The entire firearms community, regardless of interest or opinion right now, will benefit from this approach.
 Both paths are complementary and necessary to achieve better outcomes for firearms owners.

 The OFAH is not seeking weaker gun laws; we are asking for the government and others to stop pretending that we don't have strict firearms laws in Canada.
 The government is purposely misleading people to believe that our existing laws are responsible for the public safety issues they are trying to solve.